walmartdigital/k8s-101/labs/01-creating-and-managing-pods/01-creating-and-managing-pods.md

 * What containers are running in the `monolith` Pod?
 * What are the labels attached to the `monolith` Pod?
 * What arguments are set on the `monolith` container?
-* What happens if you don't specify a namespace?

 ## Exercise: Interact with a Pod remotely